Note to readers: This report has been modified to incorporate updates to the Libra payment system as found in the White Paper v2.0.*

-The development by civil society and the private sector of a blockchain-based global currency and financial infrastructure is a massive undertaking.
+The development by civil society and the private sector of a blockchain-based global payment system and financial infrastructure is a massive undertaking.
 The success of this venture depends on its trusted and safe integration with the existing financial system.
 The world’s governments, specifically regulatory and law enforcement authorities, are essential partners in this endeavor.

 A Commitment to Engagement